Explore

 10. Take a kayak tour on the open seas

-What to Eat & Drink in Lisbon
+What to eat and drink in Lisbon

 Seafood, in its myriad forms, is king here, and it should be eaten as frequently as possible for maximum vacation bliss.
 Seaside dining is plentiful, too, so don’t miss your chance to indulge in many waterfront meals.
 There’s also a formidable array of world-class chefs with unique restaurants in Lisbon to satisfy any foodie, but eating traditional Portuguese food is a divine experience (see also: excellent canned fish you can take home, and legendary pastries unlike any you’ve ever tried before).